dsc-blockchain-vote/blockchain-voting-system/README.md

 ```

 The frontend will be accessible on `localhost:3000`

-Note: Any interaction with blockchain requires some time.
+Note: For the frontend to work, the local server should also be running.
+To start the server look at the instructions below.
+Any interaction with blockchain requires some time.
 Please be patient

 &nbsp;